romanmurzac/DrivenPath/chapter_7/README.md

 [StackOverflow - Kafka: Stream vs Topic](https://stackoverflow.com/questions/62336439/kafka-stream-vs-topic)

 ## Practice
-Implemention for the practical part of the chapter.
+Implementation for the practical part of the chapter.

 ### Setup Kafka
-In order to ingest streaming data there will need to setup a stream-processing pipeline and this will be done using Apache Kafka.\
+In order to ingest streaming data there will need to set up a stream-processing pipeline and this will be done using Apache Kafka.\
 Open Docker Desktop, pgAdmin 4, and VS Code.

 #### Create Docker Compose file